mspillman/gallop/README.md

 11. Debye-Waller factor for atom
 12. Occupancy of atom
 13. Atom index in file used to generate Z-matrix
 14. to 17.
 Atom labels in file used to generate Z-matrix.
 14 = current atom, 15-17 linked to indices in columns 8-10.
-The current atom label can be used for defining distance restraints.

-Column 13 and columns 15-17 are not currently needed for _GALLOP_
+The index for an atom is equivalent to the zero-indexed order in which it appears in the Z-matrix, i.e. for a Z-matrix with _N_ atoms, the first atom in the ZM = index 0, the last atom in the ZM = index _N_-1.

 \* refinement of bond lengths and angles in _GALLOP_ is not yet supported
 ```